nspcc-dev/doc-fs-neo-org/content/howto/01_first_step.md

 The policy can use nodes attributes as follows, “Store data in three different countries on two different continents in three copies on nodes with SSD disks and good reputation.”
 Storage nodes will do their best to keep data in accordance with this policy.
 Otherwise, they will not get paid for their service.

 To create a container, one has to set Storage Policy via neofs-cli command.
-We will describe the storage policy in more detail in the following articles.
 For now, we will give a simple example of storing several copies of data on random storage nodes.
 For instance, to store an object in 3 copies, we should declare such policy as `REP 3`.

 On testnet, anyone can easily add and kill their own node, as this network is designed for testing and development.
 Therefore, we recommend for the first time to create a container with the storage rule `'REP 2 IN X CBF 2 SELECT 2 FROM F AS X FILTER "Deployed" EQ "NSPCC" AS F'`.
+Such placement policy stores objects on nodes which are deployed by NeoSPCC.

-In our example, we will use predefined private, public-read, or public-read-write basic Access Control Lists (ACL) rules.
+There are several predefined basic Access Control Lists (ACL):
+- private,
+- public-read,
+- public-read-write.
 In a public container, everyone can read and write objects to the container; in a private container, only the owner of the container can execute read and write operations.
 In a read-only container, only the owner can write to the container, but anyone can read data from it.

-Let’s create a public-read container.
+In our example, we will use predefined public-read basic ACL.

 To do it, we should execute neofs-cli command as follows: